 - Navigate to Reports.

 - On the left, click Engagement.

 - To access engagement subreports, click the report name.

 This report tells you how many people are newcomers and how many are returning to your website.
-Data in this report may be inaccurate when visitors don’t consent to data collection and you use anonymous data tracking.
+Data in this report may be inaccurate when you set up some privacy options.
+Look at our comparison tables to find out more.